 What and how many outreaches and serving opportunities does the church do?
 How would I be involved?

 6. What expectations would the church have for my spouse/children?

 Ministry is always a family affair.
 So clarify what roles, if any, your family members will have.

 7. What is the typical work schedule/hours for staff members?

-This is crucial because his/her vision for that area is automatically YOUR vision, which you must uphold and defend.
-If you accept that position, the senior leader’s vision is what you will be working to bring to life!
-You have to be 100 percent on board with that vision.)
+This is crucial because that vision automatically becomes your vision.
+Then you must uphold and defend it.
+If you accept that position, the senior leader’s vision is what you’ll be working to bring to life!
+So you must be 100 percent on board with that vision.